farahcarrasco/UFBI2018.github.io/Farah.md

 background.cov5<-extract(x=radio5, y=xy)
 ```
-The raster value at the site 3 in a window of 5 cells (25m per side) is 13
+The raster value at  site 3 in a window of 5 cells (25m per side) is 13

 #### Eleven cells